 “We save money by using coupons and combine them with sites like Ibotta and Checkout 51 that pay you cash for buying items you already buy like milk,cereal, eggs and bread.
 We also do a lot of meal planning freezer meals and take lunches to work.” ~Becky Tester

 5. Save on Utilities

 Spending too much on things like electricity, water, phone, or even cable is practically like pouring money down the drain.
 Another great way to “earn” money from home is to start paying close attention to the money you are spending right in your own home without even thinking about it.
 A little vigilance can go a long way!
-Check out this post for 12 smart ways to save on utilities!
+Consider using a service such as BillCutterz.
+This innovative service helps negotiate better rates for all your bills, and then splits the difference with you, which means that they only get paid if they are saving you money.
+Check out this post for 12 more smart ways to save on utilities!